omatviiv/ompy-theme/README.md

 <MyComponent data={[...]}>Children</MyComponent>
 ```

-Component is not bundled or compiled, It is provided in raw form as is
+Theme is not bundled or compiled, It is provided in raw form as is
-(see `component/` folder).
+(see `theme/` folder).
-The project that is going to use this component should bundle and
+The project that is going to use this theme should bundle and
-complie component itself, here are the instructions for webpack and babel:
+complie theme itself, here are the instructions for webpack and babel:
 ```webpack.config.js
 module.exports = {
   ...